How to use MyWay Route Planner

 Route modes, stop parameters, optimization modes, etc.

-MyWay Route Planner is a very straightforward planner that will help you to build your routes in seconds.
 After downloading the app from Apple AppStore or Google Play Market, you need to open it, and the first thing you see is the app's main screen.

-If you don't see a photo icon in search input, it means your iPhone or iOS does not support photo input.
-If you don't see dictation input (microphone icon), you might want to turn on dictation in iOS settings - https://support.apple.com/en-au/guide/iphone/iph2c0651d2/ios
+Voice Input - If you don't see dictation input (microphone icon), you might want to turn on dictation in iOS settings - https://support.apple.com/en-au/guide/iphone/iph2c0651d2/ios

 Yeach stop has stop parameters like time windows, priority, notes, color, etc. To change stop settings, click on the stop added to the route.